-A pop-up will ask if you’d like to participate in improving WooCommerce.
+A pop-up will ask if you’d like to share non-sensitive data that will be helpful to improve the WooCommerce product experience.
 You can click “Yes, count me in!” button to participate or simply click “No thanks” to skip it.

 In which industry does the store operate? ↑ Back to top

 Here, you can select in which industry or industries your store operates.
 If you select “Other” you’re able to identify a different industry.

 What type of products will be listed? ↑ Back to top

 You’re able to identify which product types you plan to sell in your store and learn more about some types of products, such as Memberships or Subscriptions.
 If you choose a paid product you can easily purchase it later in the wizard.